 OVERNIGHT STAY IN SEDONA

 After the exhilarating Jeep tour, we spent a few hours exploring the various shops, cafes, and restaurants in Uptown Sedona (or the Main Street District).
-It’s a great place to grab a quick bite to eat followed by dessert before hitting the sack.
+This is a great place to grab a quick bite to eat followed by dessert before hitting the sack.

 Don’t miss some of my personal favorite spots: Hideaway House (best pizza in the area), Pump House Urban Eatery and Market (grab brunch here if you can), Berry Divine Acai Bowls, and Tlaquepaque Arts & Shopping Village (a beautiful shopping center home to lots of unique shops and restaurants).